 While this degree is based in the Sociology Department, its value extends across disciplines.
-Many of the MSAR faculty are associates of the Population Studies and Training Center (PSTC) at Brown, an interdisciplinary social science research and graduate training center.
+Many of the master's program faculty are associates of the Population Studies and Training Center (PSTC) at Brown, an interdisciplinary social science research and graduate training center.
 The Spatial Analysis courses in this program are taught by experts affiliated with the Spatial Structures in the Social Sciences (S4) Initiative; and several of the courses in market research are taught by staff affiliated with the undergraduate program in Business, Entrepreneurship and Organizations (BEO).

-The master’s program in Social Analysis and Research (MSAR) is a terminal degree program designed to be completed within one year.
-The program requires eight courses including an intensive Research Internship that is attached to a faculty Directed Research Practicum.
-Those students who enter the program as fifth-year Master’s students are allowed to use up to two undergraduate courses to count towards the eight credit requirements if the courses are among the required or elective courses for the program.
-All entering students are required to have (1) a one-semester introductory statistics course (SOC 1100 Introductory Statistics for Social Research or an equivalent), (2) a more advanced course in statistics or a course in college calculus (MATH 0050 and 0060, or MATH 0090 or above), and (3) a one-semester course in research methods (SOC 1020 or SOC 1050 or an equivalent).
+The master’s program in Social Data Analytics is a terminal degree program designed to be completed in two semesters.
+The program requires eight courses including an optional intensive Research Internship that is attached to a faculty Directed Research Practicum.
+Brown undergraduates who enter the program as fifth-year Master’s students are allowed to use up to two undergraduate courses to count towards the eight credit requirements if the courses are among the required or elective courses for the program.
+All entering students are required to have (1) a one-semester introductory statistics course (SOC 1100 Introductory Statistics for Social Research or an equivalent), (2) a more advanced course in statistics or a course in college calculus (MATH 0050 and 0060, or MATH 0090 or an equivalent), and (3) a one-semester course in research methods (SOC 1020 Methods of Social Research or an equivalent).

-The Sc.M. degree in Social Analysis and Research consists of a total of 8 courses:
+The Sc.M. degree in Social Data Analytics consists of a total of 8 courses:

 Two Required courses: